Lesson 1: SEO Copywriting Explained

 What Is a Keyword?

-When you type words into a search engine to find something on the internet, the words you type in are called a keyword (one word) or a keyword phrase (two or more words with commas in between).
+When you type words into a search engine to find something on the internet, the words you type in are called a keyword (one word) or a keyword phrase (two or more words).

 SEO Copywriting: An Example